reductio-ad-deum/notes/content/02 - Prayer & Devotion/Litany of Trust.md

 ---
 # Litany of Trust
 ----
-From the belief that I have to earn Your love **Deliver me, Jesus.**
+From the belief that I have to earn Your love.

-From the fear that I am unlovable
 **Deliver me, Jesus.**

-From the false security that I have what it takes **Deliver me, Jesus.**

-From the fear that trusting You will leave me more destitute **Deliver me, Jesus.**
+From the fear that I am unlovable.

-From all suspicion of Your words and promises **Deliver me, Jesus.**

-From the rebellion against childlike dependency on You **Deliver me, Jesus.**

-From refusals and reluctances in accepting Your will **Deliver me, Jesus.**

-From anxiety about the future
 **Deliver me, Jesus.**

-From resentment or excessive preoccupation with the past **Deliver me, Jesus.**

-From restless self-seeking in the present moment **Deliver me, Jesus.**

-From disbelief in Your love and presence
+From the false security that I have what it takes.
 **Deliver me, Jesus.**

-From the fear of being asked to give more than I have **Deliver me, Jesus.**
+From the fear that trusting You will leave me more destitute.

-From the belief that my life has no meaning or worth **Deliver me, Jesus.**

-From the fear of what love demands
 **Deliver me, Jesus.**

-From discouragement
+From all suspicion of Your words and promises.
 **Deliver me, Jesus.**

+From the rebellion against childlike dependency on You.
+**Deliver me, Jesus.**

+From refusals and reluctances in accepting Your will.
+**Deliver me, Jesus.**

+From anxiety about the future.
+**Deliver me, Jesus.**

+From resentment or excessive preoccupation with the past.
+**Deliver me, Jesus.**

+From restless self-seeking in the present moment.
+**Deliver me, Jesus.**

+From disbelief in Your love and presence.
+**Deliver me, Jesus.**

+From the fear of being asked to give more than I have.
+**Deliver me, Jesus.**

+From the belief that my life has no meaning or worth.
+**Deliver me, Jesus.**

+From the fear of what love demands.
+**Deliver me, Jesus.**

+From discouragement.
+**Deliver me, Jesus.**

-That You are continually holding me, sustaining me, loving me **Jesus, I trust in You.*
+That You are continually holding me, sustaining me, loving me.
+**Jesus, I trust in You.*

-That Your love goes deeper than my sins and failings and transforms me **Jesus, I trust in You.**
+That Your love goes deeper than my sins and failings and transforms me.

-That not knowing what tomorrow brings is an invitation to lean on You **Jesus, I trust in You.**

-That You are with me in my suffering
 **Jesus, I trust in You.**

-That my suffering, united to Your own, will bear fruit in this life and the next **Jesus, I trust in You.**

-That You will not leave me orphan, that You are present in Your Church **Jesus, I trust in You.**

-That Your plan is better than anything else
+That not knowing what tomorrow brings is an invitation to lean on You.
 **Jesus, I trust in You.**

-That You always hear me and in Your goodness always respond to me **Jesus, I trust in You.**

-That You give me the grace to accept forgiveness and to forgive others **Jesus, I trust in You.**

-That You give me all the strength I need for what is asked **Jesus, I trust in You.**
+That You are with me in my suffering.

-That my life is a gift
 **Jesus, I trust in You.**

-That You will teach me to trust You
+That my suffering, united to Your own, will bear fruit in this life and the next.
 **Jesus, I trust in You.**

-That You are my Lord and my God
+That You will not leave me orphan, that You are present in Your Church.
 **Jesus, I trust in You.**

+That Your plan is better than anything else.
+**Jesus, I trust in You.**

+That You always hear me and in Your goodness always respond to me.
+**Jesus, I trust in You.**

+That You give me the grace to accept forgiveness and to forgive others.
+**Jesus, I trust in You.**

+That You give me all the strength I need for what is asked.
+**Jesus, I trust in You.**

+That my life is a gift.
+**Jesus, I trust in You.**

+That You will teach me to trust You.
+**Jesus, I trust in You.**

+That You are my Lord and my God.
+**Jesus, I trust in You.**

-That I am Your beloved one
+That I am Your beloved one.
 **Jesus, I trust in You.**

 ---